gongqilin/API/grant_refresh_token/README.md

 ```

-Both of the above requests should return a response similar to example provided below.
+Both of the above requests should return a response similar to the example provided below.

 ```javascript